Sherry Sobey – Owner/Manager

 Lily, though born in Winnipeg, began moving around Canada and Australia at 7 months old.
 Eventually, almost twenty houses later, she settled back here in Winnipeg.

 She has always had a passion for the environment.
 As a child, she would rescue bugs and take them outside, and wouldn’t let a single toilet paper roll go in the recycling bin before using it in a craft.

 As she grew older, she learned more about how to reduce her negative effect on the environment and at 15 became vegan.
-Always on a journey to a more ethical lifestyle, Lily has recently begun an effort to shop locally and support small businesses.
+Always on a journey to a more ethical lifestyle, Lily also began an effort to shop locally and support small businesses.